fbpx

 The head height is usually the first step in changing a crawl space to a basement because it’s the one that requires the most work.
 Most crawl spaces are usually about 4 feet tall, so you’ll have to come up with at least 3 more feet of additional head space.
 There are two options to achieve this goal.

-Floor dig-down
+Floor Dig-Down

 The first option is to dig your crawlspace floor down until you have enough headroom.
 This process often involves heavy digging machinery and hundreds of labor hours spent digging the crawl space and transporting the dirt out.